👉 TAP TO SAVE 30% WITH CODE NEW

 Welcome to the tight-end dead zone!
 This tier consists of those tight ends who will score a touchdown every few weeks but also give you a bunch of three-catch, low-yardage games.
 These players can be frustrating week in and week out, but they're still solid, matchup-dependent options.

 Tucker Kraft emerged as the Packers' primary tight end last year, catching 50 passes for 707 yards and seven touchdowns.
 He was the overall TE10, but could be due for some regression with Luke Musgrave healthy and Matthew Golden stealing targets.
 Pat Freiermuth also showed flashes last season, finishing as the TE9.
-However, a late-career Aaron Rodgers and the addition of another big-bodied target in DK Metcalf could hurt his fantasy value.
+However, a late-career Aaron Rodgers and the additions of Jonnu Smith and DK Metcalf could result in him falling off the fantasy football radar.

 Dallas Goedert and Jake Ferguson both play in strong NFC East offenses, but they're overshadowed by dominant wide receivers.
 Goedert reaffirmed his commitment to Philadelphia with an extension, but he was the TE28 (through 10 games) last year.
 He has never finished inside the top 10 fantasy tight ends.
 Ferguson averaged fewer than three catches per game over the final six weeks, albeit without Dak Prescott.